Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-05-21 00:26:24
+Last Updated: 2025-05-22 00:25:55

-Wherever You Go, Go With All Your Heart.
+What is politics?
+Political system is equal to development politics plus political politics.

-By Confucius
+By Abdul Kalam